♫ Listening to: Cat Fancy by Tacocat ♫

 Preheat the oven to 350°.

-Bake for 40-45 minutes, until when you insert a toothpick into the center of one, it comes out clean.
-(If making funfetti cupcakes, bake for 20 minutes.)
-Set cake pans on cooling rack to cool completely before removing from pans.
+Bake the funfetti cakes for 40-45 minutes, until when you insert a toothpick into the center of one, it comes out clean.
+Set the cake pans on cooling rack to cool completely before removing from pans.

 Vegan Kitty Cat Cake Decorations